-LinkedIn uses ATS to screen Frontend Developer resumes.
-This guide shows the exact keywords and skills their system scores — plus the most common reasons good candidates get filtered out.
+LinkedIn uses ATS to filter Frontend Developer candidates.
+Get the exact keywords their system checks and the top reasons strong resumes get rejected.
 Use this guide to understand what LinkedIn's ATS looks for — and check your own resume with our free AI-powered analyzer.

 Lead with Core Web Vitals and performance metrics.
 Show A/B testing and experimentation infrastructure experience.
 Include design system contribution work.
 Mention internationalization/accessibility experience — LinkedIn's global scale makes these critical.
 Quantify user-facing performance improvements.